-9-1-1 emergency response begins the instant a 9-1-1 calltaker picks up the phone.
+9-1-1 emergency response begins as soon as a 9-1-1 Calltaker picks up the phone.
+Here are tips to help you become the most effective 9-1-1 Caller:

 Always be aware of your location.
 If you don't know the address, try to find a mile marker, a landmark or a nearby business to describe your location.